solana-foundation/developer-content/docs/intro/dev.md

 | Dart       | [solana](https://github.com/espresso-cash/espresso-cash-public/tree/master/packages/solana) |

 You'll also need a connection with a RPC to interact with the network.
-You can find either work with a [RPC infrastructure provider](https://solana.com/rpc) or [run your own RPC node](https://docs.solanalabs.com/operations/setup-an-rpc-node).
+You can either work with a [RPC infrastructure provider](https://solana.com/rpc) or [run your own RPC node](https://docs.solanalabs.com/operations/setup-an-rpc-node).

 To quickly get started with a front-end for your application, you can generate a